Azure-Samples/data-extraction-using-azure-content-understanding/README.md

 This sample demonstrates how to build an intelligent document processing solution using Azure Content Understanding to extract structured data from documents and provide conversational querying capabilities.

+> **Note**: This sample is for demonstration purposes and should be adapted for production use with appropriate security, monitoring, and error handling considerations.

 ## 🚀 Features

 - **Document Ingestion**: Automatically process documents using Azure Content Understanding to extract structured data